3L Roadmap

 • Enjoy graduation!

-• If you will apply for clerkships after graduation, be certain to ask for any remaining faculty clerkship recommendation letters (or updates, if necessary, to reflect any spring term updates) by no later than Friday, May 17.
+• If you plan to apply for judicial clerkships, be certain to ask for any remaining faculty clerkship recommendation letters (or updates, if necessary, to reflect any spring term updates) by graduation.
+In addition, be prepared for any potential interviews during this peak hiring season.

 Careers and Professional Development